Just-Remind/app/README.md

 These instructions will get you a copy of the project up and running on your local machine for development purposes.

-If any of the below infor
+If you have troubles with any of the information below, create a question in the [discussions](https://github.com/Just-Remind/app/discussions).

 ### Prerequisites

-You will first need to create an account on justremind.app.
+You will first need to create an account on [Just Remind](https://justremind.app/).
 You will be able to access the application live and locally with the same account.

 ### Installing

 - clone the repo on your machine
 - run `yarn install` to install the dependencies
-- get a local postgresql database (check this [article](https://www.sqlshack.com/setting-up-a-postgresql-database-on-mac/))
+- get a local postgresql database (check [this article](https://www.sqlshack.com/setting-up-a-postgresql-database-on-mac/) for all the details or follow the steps below)
   - if you don't have brew, you can install it with this command `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` ([brew.sh](https://brew.sh/))
   - if you do have brew installed already, make sure you have the latest version by running `brew update`
   - run `brew install postgresql` to install postgresql